I thought this time I had found the solution to my back pain: I replaced the old desk chair in my office and paid twice as much for a new one.

 6) Use an exercise ball as a chair: Try it for a few hours at first, then build up.
 By sitting on a ball you’ll be engaging your core muscles, forcing them to work as well as encouraging good posture since you’ll have nothing to lean against.

-I have already started standing while talking on the phone and feel much better.
-Not only my back pain has improved, but I don’t have drops in energy as I did before.
-Still I’m tempted to buy a stand up desk.
+I feel much better since I’ve started standing while talking on the phone.
+Not only has my back pain improved, but I don’t have a drop in energy as I did before.

 - “Prevalence and most common causes of disability among adults: United States, 2005.”
 Centers for Disease Control and Prevention.
 PubMed.gov